TrueFiEng/Waffle/docs/source/configuration.rst

   })

 .. hint::
   This is a powerful feature if you want to asynchronously load different compliation configurations in different environments.
-  For example, you can use native solc in CI for faster compilation, whereas deciding the exact solc-js version locally based on the contract versions being used, since many of those operations are asynchronous, you'll most likely be returning a Promise to waffle to handle.
+  For example, you can use native solc in CI for faster compilation, while deciding the exact solc-js version locally based on the contract versions being used.
+Since many of those operations are asynchronous, you'll most likely be returning a Promise to waffle to handle.

 Setting Solidity compiler version
 ---------------------------------